 Q: I would like to rebuild my credit in 2014.
 What are the best second chance credit cards?

-A: If you have a bad credit history and would like to have a second chance to start building a positive history then the best place to start would be with a secured credit card – which involves posting a security deposit with the issuing bank.
+A: If you have a bad credit and would like to have a second chance to start building a positive credit history then the best place to start would be with a secured credit card – which involves placing a security deposit with the issuing bank.
 Many of the secured cards on the market offer the following benefits:

 100% Guaranteed Approval: You can have the worst credit history known to man and still get approved for a secured card, as long as you meet the bank’s basic guidelines such as living in the United States, having a Social Security number, be 18 years or older, etc. Approval is not based on your credit history.